a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 .. image:: Images/new-dce-field.png
    :alt: A new DCE field

-In the fields section you can add a number of different fields that this DCE should contain.
+In the fields section, you can add a number of different fields that this DCE should contain.
 You have to add at least one field.

 A field has three types available:

 - **Element**
-  This is a field in your new content element, like a text field, a check box, an image or a whole rich text editor (RTE).
+  This is a field in your new content element, like a text field, a checkbox, an image or a whole rich text editor (RTE).
 The composition for this field is done in the configuration.
   All TCA field types are supported.
 - **Tab**
   This creates a new tab register.
 All fields that are defined below this tab are shown in BE on a new tab page.
-  You may also rename the first "General" tab by creating a tab as first item.
+  You may also rename the first "General" tab by creating a tab as the first item.
 - **Section**
   **It is highly encouraged to not use sections anymore!**
   Check if DCE Container can help you or use EXT:gridelements for your purposes.